Human rights in the Democratic Republic of the Congo: Abuses by transitional government security forces

+A report in 2006 noted that;

 Government forces arbitrarily arrested, raped, tortured, and summarily executed or otherwise killed civilians and looted villages during military actions against armed groups during the year.
 During the year the government conducted some trials for abuses committed in the context of internal conflicts in the east.
 In general, the trials were flawed, and sentences were not always enforced.

 Clashes between FARDC troops and the FDLR in Nyamilima, North Kivu Province in June resulted in the deaths of eight civilians.
 FARDC soldiers allied with renegade General Nkunda and not under central command authority allegedly shot and killed three children at close range.

-On November 4, a military court sentenced a FARDC army captain to 20 years in prison for ordering the killing of five children in Ituri District in 2005.
+In 2006, a military court sentenced a FARDC army captain to 20 years in prison for ordering the killing of five children in Ituri District in 2005.
 According to MONUC he and his officers had ordered the children to carry goods looted from their village after the FARDC conducted an operation against Ituri militia.
 The captain then claimed the children were militiamen and ordered his men to kill them.

 Rape by security forces remained a serious problem.
 Civilian officials prosecuted rape more frequently than military justice courts; military perpetrators enjoyed almost total impunity.
 Police, army and navy personnel, and ex-soldiers allegedly raped 32 women and two girls and systematically looted 120 homesteads in Waka, Equateur Province on March 19.
 Three suspects were arrested in June; the rest remained at large.

-During the year MONUC reported increased sexual violence by FARDC soldiers near Uvira, South Kivu Province against girls as young as 10 years old.
+During 2006 MONUC reported increased sexual violence by FARDC soldiers near Uvira, South Kivu Province against girls as young as 10 years old.
 The commanding officer of the battalion refused to hand over accused soldiers, although judicial authorities had issued warrants for their arrest.